Australian Open 2026: Men’s and women’s seed list and tracker

 Sabalenka, the US Open champion, and Swiatek, the Wimbledon champion, have yet to meet in a grand slam final.
 Swiatek is also an Australian Open title away from completing the career grand slam while Sabalenka will be out to regain her crown after a shock defeat to Madison Keys in last year’s final.

-Elsewhere, Coco Gauff begins the opening grand slam of the year as the third seed, with defending champion Keys ninth on the women’s side.
+Elsewhere, Coco Gauff is the women’s third seed, with defending champion Keys ninth on the women’s side.
 Djokovic, the record 10-time champion in Melbourne, is seeded fourth on the men’s side and would expect to face Sinner in the semi-finals if he gets there.

 Men’s seeds